johnneal3/bdglue2/README.md

 =====
 _Author's Note: I wrote the original "Big Data Glue" (a.k.a.
 BDGlue) while I was employed at Oracle (you can find the original version at https://github.com/oracle/bdglue).
-I have since left Oracle and no longer have access to that repsoitory to commit changes.
+I have since left Oracle and no longer have access to commit changes.
+As it was "my" project, it is not being actively maintained.
 I have ideas for additional capabilities and have created "Big Data Glue V2" (a.k.a.
 BDGlue2) to support these enhancements going forward._

 BDGlue2 (like the original BDGlue) is intended to be a general purpose library for delivering data from Java applications into various Big Data targets